Taking Time Off in Alaska

-Just returning from a vacation in Alaska.
-Vacation is not something we get to do and this one was very special as we spent it with our daughter Andrea, her husband Tim and most importantly with one of our granddaughters Avery.
+We’re just returning from a vacation in Alaska.
+Vacation is not something we get to do, and this one was very special because we spent it with our daughter Andrea, her husband Tim, and most importantly, our granddaughter Avery.
 We spent a whole week away from the heat in Houston to spend in chilly Alaska.

-Our trip started in Seattle to catch a cruise ship to sail for 1 day from Seattle to Ketchikan, Alaska.
-We arrived and went directly to our “shore excursion” which was to go fishing for Halibut or Salmon or Rock Fish—whichever one would hit our line.
+Our trip started in Seattle to catch a cruise ship for a one-day trip to Ketchikan, Alaska.
+We arrived and went directly to our “shore excursion,” which was to go fishing for halibut, salmon, or rockfish — whichever one would hit our line.

 Juneau was our next stop for a day of whale watching.
 We were very fortunate with the weather there.
-Juneau gets a lot of rain as it is in a rainforest but our day was beautiful.
-We were also fortunate to be able to see how whales get together and round up the fish then eat them.
-It was great to see nature in its own habitat and see 4 whales come to the surface and smash into the fish they had just herded in a circle.
+Juneau gets a lot of rain since it’s in a rainforest, but our day was beautiful.
+We were also fortunate to be able to see how whales get together, rounded up the fish, and ate them.
+It was great to see animals in their own habitat.
+We saw four whales come to the surface and smash into the fish they had just herded in a circle.

-Back to the boat and off to cruise the Sawyer Glacier—incredibly beautiful mountains with glaciers on many of the mountains and with ice blocks floating in the water.
-Very weird for a girl from warm Texas to see ice blocks floating in the water outside our balcony but also very incredible.
-We toured the mountains till dark which is really late as there is 17 hours of daylight and very little night.
+We got back to the boat and off to cruise the Sawyer Glacier.
+There were incredibly beautiful mountains with glaciers on many of the mountains and ice blocks floating in the water.
+It’s very weird for a girl from Texas to see ice blocks floating in the water outside our balcony.
+We toured the mountains until dark which is really late – there are 17 hours of daylight and very little night.
 Thank goodness for really heavy curtains in our room to block the light out.

-What a great time—seeing places we had not ever seen before and spending time with our daughter and her family.
-We would recommend this trip to anyone—what a great time—just remember to take your coat and rain gear.
-We were lucky to have beautiful weather the whole time but the week before was not as good.
-Call for shore excursion ideas!!
+What a great time – seeing places we had never seen before and spending time with our daughter and her family.
+We would recommend this trip to anyone.
+Just remember to take your coat and rain gear.
+We were lucky to have beautiful weather the whole time, but the week before was not as good.
+Call for shore excursion ideas!

-Going home to await a new little Ash—Joseph James Ash will arrive sometime this week and add to son Brian’ crew of Rayden and Emma.
+Going home to await a new little Ash — Joseph James Ash will arrive sometime this week and add to son Brian’s crew of Rayden and Emma.
 Looking forward to holding a new baby and being a grandma one more time.